-9.2 The Reservist must write to their employer by the third Monday after their last day of
+- 9.2 The Reservist must write to their employer by the third Monday after their last day of military service making their request to return to work and suggesting a date which should fall within 6 weeks of their last day of full-time service.
+This letter formally starts the return to work process. - 9.3 They are also encouraged to informally contact the employer to discuss their return to work at the earliest opportunity, whether via a letter, a meeting or a telephone call.
+The formal application must be made in writing for it to be valid under the Act.

-- 9.3 They are also encouraged to informally contact the employer to discuss their return to work at the earliest opportunity, whether via a letter, a meeting or a telephone call.
-The formal application must be made in writing for it to be valid under the Act. - 9.4 If a Reservist is not happy with the offer of alternative employment they must write to the employer stating why there is reasonable cause for them not to accept it.
+9.4 If a Reservist is not happy with the offer of alternative employment they must write to the employer stating why there is reasonable cause for them not to accept it.
 If a Reservist believes that an employer's response to their application denies their rights under the Safeguard of Employment Act 1985, an application can be made to a Reinstatement Committee for assessment.
 This committee will consider the Reservist application and can make an order for reinstatement and/or compensation.